 Through the SCWOS system, businesses are able to post positions, search for candidates and review job market trends.

-- Offers to Work
+- Offers of Work & Recall Taskforce

 While many South Carolinians will be relieved and excited to return to the security of long-term employment, there will be some who still have barriers, such as childcare, that will prevent them from immediately returning to work.
 There will also be those who prefer – for various reasons – to continue collecting unemployment insurance even though they could, and should, return to work.

-Individuals who have turned down offers of suitable work are not eligible to continue receiving UI benefits.
+Offers of Work: Individuals who have turned down offers of suitable work are not eligible to continue receiving UI benefits.
 If you have offered an individual a job and they refused, it is important for you to report the incident to DEW through your Employer Self Service Portal.

 The Refusal of Job Offer Guide (PDF) provides screenshots and instructions to help you through the process.

 Or you can submit an Offers of Work Form (UCB-261) to: